ZyzychO/Oleks_Portal/developer-portal/custom-portal.md

 # Customizing Portal

-This page describes how to customize the look and feel of the **Portal**.
+This page des1cribes how to customize the look and feel of the **Portal**.

 ---
 <!--